Kariuki-James/Kariuki-James/README.md

 I am a Software engineer, open to collaborating on development projects.

-I am enrolled in the African Leadership X (Alx) software engineering program, crafted by Holberton School and sponsored by Alx Africa in partnership with the Mastercard Foundation.
+I am enrolled in the African Leadership X (ALX) software engineering program, crafted by Holberton School and sponsored by ALX Africa in partnership with the Mastercard Foundation.
 I am honing my software development skills and expanding my knowledge of modern development technologies.

 <br><br>